samuelkala/PollyWebApp/README.md

 ## Technologies Used
-The back-end has been written in JavaScript in a Node Js run-time enviroment.
-This choice has been done considering the fact that also the previous app used Node Js.
+The back-end has been written in JavaScript (NodeJs run-time enviroment) using the Express framework.
+This choice has been done considering the fact that also the previous app used NodeJs.
 As for the front-end it has been written using the classical client-side languages: Html, Css, JavaScript.
-No particular front-end frame(Angular, React...) has been used.
+No particular front-end framework (Angular, React...) has been used.

-##Things to know before running Polly
+## Things to know before running Polly

-######Cloud Services Authentication
+###### Cloud Services Authentication

 The .env file should contain the credentials for the TTS services (Microsoft Azure and Amazon Polly).
 In order for the app to work you should add those credentials to the .env file.
 You can easily get them creating an account for the Cloud Services of both Microsoft and Amazon.
 In particular the creation of Amazon Aws' credentials is slightly trickier.
 In particular you should look for the creation of a IAM user role (after creating the main Aws account), putting amazon Polly as the only service in this IAM user role because in the PollyWebApp we only need Amazon Polly out of all Aws Cloud services.

-######Notes on the App settings
+###### Notes on the App settings

 Microsoft Azure voices are all Neural (which means more natural and less robotic), while Aws voices can be also standard.
 Some Azure voices can have the "speaking style" option, which means that the chosen voice can express emotions (cheerful, sad, excited...).
 As for Aws voices the neural ones cannot support the change of the timbre and pitch settings, because they have not been implemented yet by Amazon.